gitond/msc_thesis_datastructure/vazlatok/megavazlat.md

 > "In this paper, we compared RCNN and MobileNet-SSD v2 [26] and observed that MobileNet-SSD v2 has better performance for real-time applications in terms of speed when implemented on mobile devices.
 It is important to note that MobileNet-SSD v2 is a lightweight deep neural network architecture designed specifically for mobile devices with high recognition accuracy.
 Therefore, we employed MobileNet-SSD v2 in this work."
 (Estrada et al., 2022)

+> "In our project, we built a superimposition-based AR app.
+We built user interfaces on top of lab equipment, allowing step-by-step instructions to be incorporated into the application for users to understand and learn how to use specific equipment."
+(Estrada et al., 2022)

+> "The inference will classify and localize lab equipment that has been targeted with the mobile camera.
+When an object is detected, a user interface (UI) button appears, indicating that an AR-guided tutorial is available for the object.
+Then, an AR scenario will be loaded, allowing students to use their mobile camera to aim at a specific target.
+Following that, a 3D object will superimpose on top of the physical object, activating UI panels with instructions on how to use the equipment"
+(Estrada et al., 2022)

 ## 4 Architecture Description

 ### 4.1 Perceived Challenges